Panic Attacks And Anxiety Disorders

 Whilst anyone can experience anxiety and panic attacks, these symptoms often run in families, due to shared genetic weaknesses, as well as poor diet and nutrient uptake which leads to abnormal overgrowth of certain gut bacteria.
 Stressful life events can also trigger anxiety and panic attacks.
 In some cases, metabolic dysfunction predisposes people to neurotransmitter imbalances.
 Such imbalances are a lack of essential nutrients or intestinal dysbiosis (unusual levels of gut bacteria).
 Recent evidence suggests that abnormal levels of commensal (usually occurring) gut bacteria can cause the release of high levels of trace amines and/or toxins into the blood stream.
 These amines and toxins then trigger neurotransmitter sites in the brain to malfunction, causing feelings of excessive tiredness, depression, anxiety and/or panic attacks.

 Scientists at the Psychiatric department of Mt Sinai Hospital in New York examined hundreds of studies in the scientific literature and found that up to 90% of people with Irritable Bowel Syndrome (IBS) have a psychiatric mood disorder, with depression and anxiety being the most common.
 IBS, as a possible trigger for mood disorders, should thus be investigated and treated.
-At the Behavioural Neurotherapy Clinic, Dr. Duff and researchers from Victoria University examined the records of over 360 children and adolescents with anxiety disorder and compared these to those without anxiety.
-Children with anxiety had both an overgrowth of Streptococcus bacteria and an undergrowth of E-coli bacteria in their Faecal Microbiology Examination (FMA).

 What are the Sensations of Panic Attack?

-A panic attack is nothing more than the misinterpretation of anxious bodily sensations as signaling that a person, situation, or event is dangerous or life threatening.
+A panic attack is nothing more than the misinterpretation of anxious bodily sensations as signalling that a person, situation, or event is dangerous or life threatening.
 Your belief that you are at risk, further exacerbates your anxiety, which then leads to more physical distress and catastrophic thoughts.
 Thus, there is a vicious cycle between bodily sensations, distorted thoughts, and anxiety, which can quickly result in more panic attacks.

 Symptoms of Anxiety Attacks & Panic Attacks